 October is Cyber Security Awareness Month

-Every day, individuals and organizations interact online in ways that can have a major impact on their social and financial well-being.
-Each year, the President proclaims October as Cyber Security Awareness month in order to raise awareness and inform the general public about key decisions they can make to improve their online experience and security.
+The President of the United States and Department of Homeland Security have designated October as Cyber Security Awareness month in order to raise awareness and inform the general public about key decisions they can make to improve their digital security and experience.

-NIATEC encourages the public to become informed this month through public activities and online engagement.
+NIATEC encourages people to become informed this month through public activities and online engagement.
 Follow #CyberAware before and during the month of October to be aware of organizations that are actively involved in raising cybersecurity awareness.

 For more information, contact NIATEC at lovejohn@NIATEC.isu.edu or visit the DHS NCSAM Campaign at https://www.dhs.gov/national-cyber-security-awareness-month.